ezEngine/docs-src/pages/docs/custom-code/cpp/cpp-project-generation.md

 1. Run CMake yourself.
 For example you can use the CMake GUI app, point it to the plugin's build directory, and then *Configure* and *Generate* the C++ project at any time you like.
 1. Rerun *CMake Generate* from the dialog above.
 This will **clear the CMake cache** and fully regenerate the C++ project.
 Be aware that this resets all CMake options to their default values and often takes longer than strictly necessary.

+## What Gets Generated

+The generated solution contains two projects.

+1. An engine plugin with some sample code for custom components and a [game state](../../runtime/application/game-state.md).
+You are supposed to implement all your game logic in here.
+1. A custom [application](../../runtime/application/application.md) that is similar to [ezPlayer](../../tools/player.md).
+This will automatically load the engine plugin and run the game logic.
+This is only meant to be changed to modify the integration into the host operating system.
+It also gives you an `.exe` file that you can distribute.

 ## See Also

 * [Custom Code with C++](cpp-overview.md)